Why Price Action Reigns Supreme in Forex Trading

 A stock trader who reads price indicators, speaks the same language as a forex trader who reads them as well.

 This overlap is helpful if you’re looking to move in a new direction or simply want to expand your current trading career.

 Technical traders who use price indicators have a huge leg on fundamental traders when it comes to speed.

 While we’re not saying faster is always better, but technical traders just don’t have to worry about things other than the prices flashing across their screens.

-This article is not meant to tell you that price indicator are better or worse than other indicators.
+This article is not meant to tell you that the price action “indicator” is better or worse than other indicators.
 It’s merely to point out that it remains a favorite tool for many technical traders.
-What you decide to use as your go to indicator will always come down to what you’re most comfortable with and what works best for your unique trading personality.
+What you decide to use as your go-to indicator will always come down to what you’re most comfortable with and what works best for your unique trading personality.